 “You want to keep your job as you’re learning, so you’re looking for something that’s close to your work and your home,” Levasheff explains.
 “Regional campuses allow APU to reach people they couldn’t otherwise reach.
 The staff here understand and embrace that.
 The education is about the students, but also their families and how it impacts them.
 There are people at home they’re working for.
 The education we’re providing is touching our communities.”

 Not only do these regional campuses invest in students’ well-being, they invest in the well-being of the communities they serve.
 By training students in the areas they live and work, the campuses are preparing individuals to be difference makers in their local communities.
 “Our focus is on residents of Southern California who live and work near the campuses they’re attending,” Jordan explains.
 This results in new teachers leading their neighborhood schools, nurses working at a local hospital, and therapists providing care for their neighbors.

-In addition to APU’s main campus in Azusa, its seven regional locations offer a multitude of programs at the graduate and undergraduate level ranging from nursing to bachelor’s degree completion, education, business, theology, psychology, and more.
+In addition to APU’s main campus in Azusa, its six regional locations offer a multitude of programs at the graduate and undergraduate level ranging from nursing to bachelor’s degree completion, education, business, theology, psychology, and more.
 Each location plays an important role in the lives of its students, and is considered a special part of the larger APU community.

 “We love it here; we love being a part of the bigger whole,” Jordan says.
 “We may be remote, but we make sure the experience students get is comparable to the main campus.
 Anyone at a regional campus will feel like they’re a part of APU.”

 Interested in pursuing a degree at one of the regional APU campuses?
 Find the campus location near you today!